python/devguide/developers.rst

 <https://github.com/python/psf-salt/blob/master/salt/hg/config/hg-account-admins>`_
 to add your own SSH key to the hgaccounts account.

-Once you have been added to the hgaccounts accout, obtain a checkout of the keys repo::
+Once you have been added to the hgaccounts account, obtain a checkout of the keys repo::

      hg clone ssh://hgaccounts@hg.python.org/repo